wcarc-on/wcarc-site/minutes/minutes201910.md

 #### Beacons

 Doug (VE3XK) reported that the beacons are all functioning well.
-There was a report of a key click issue but the source ended up being an FM transmitter and not the Club beacons.
+There was a report of a key click issue due to a local FM receiver being overloaded.

 #### D-STAR